-We carefully check the extracted light curves from all observations of \srcg\ and find there are two \nicer\ observations (ObsID: 4133010103, 4133010104) that show a relatively strong variability of count rate and hardness.
+We carefully check the extracted light curves from all observations of \srcg\ and find there are two \nicer\ observations (ObsID: 4133010103, 4133010104) that show relatively strong variability in count rate and hardness.
 Fig.~\ref{gx339_nicer_lc} shows the light curves of these two \nicer\ observations.
 The gaps in the light curves are due to the low Earth orbit of the telescope or the SAA.
 We can clearly see that the source went through a period of luminosity increase and hardness decrease.
-Comparing with the location of these two observations in Fig.~\ref{gx339_maxi} (the last red dotted line; in fact, since the two lines are quite close, they look like one line), we conclude that the two observations are during the hard-to-soft transition so the hardness keeps getting lower.
+Comparing with the location of these two observations in Fig.~\ref{gx339_maxi} (the last red dotted line; in fact, since the two lines are quite close, they look like one line), we conclude that these two observations are during the hard-to-soft transition with the hardness continuously decreasing.
 Then we divide the observations according to the light curve, counting each snapshot as a sub-observation.
-We check over all sub-observation data and pick out those with exposure $> 200$~s.
+After checking all sub-observation data, we select those with exposures greater than $200$~s.
 The selected sub-observations are numbered 4133010103-1 through 4133010103-9, and 4133010104-1 through 4133010104-13, as shown in Fig.~\ref{gx339_nicer_lc}.
-The other light curves do not show strong variability in the count rate i.e., no distinctive evidence of flares, dips, or state transitions, making it safe for timing and spectral analysis to characterize the source properties.
+The other light curves do not show strong variability in the count rate i.e., no distinctive evidence of flares, dips, or state transitions, ensuring a safe basis for timing and spectral analysis to characterize the source properties.

 For \srce, the count rate of the source remain fairly stable during each \hxmt\ and \nicer\ interval, and the hardness does not change dramatically.
-Therefore, we conclude that we can carry out timing and spectral analysis in the unit of one observation.
+Therefore, we carry out timing and spectral analysis in the unit of one observation in this work.